prvdmwrong/prvdmwrong/docs/tutorials/index.md

 Congratulations on choosing Prvd 'M Wrong!
 You're finally making good choices.

-Prvd 'M Wrong is a game framework for a next-generation Roblox.
+Prvd 'M Wrong is a service provider framework for a next-generation Roblox.
 Here, you will learn how to build great games with Prvd 'M Wrong, even if you're a complete newcomer to the library.